Property Management Fees in Phoenix

 What changes the price in Phoenix specifically

-Unit count is the biggest lever, followed by property condition (older properties generate more maintenance coordination), location within the metro, and how much of the work you keep yourself.
+Unit count and average rent are the biggest levers, followed by property condition (older properties generate more maintenance coordination), location within the metro, and how much of the work you keep yourself.
 A well-maintained fourplex in Gilbert or Tempe with stable tenants sits at the low end of every range above.
 A neglected property with high turnover will price toward the top, or get declined.

 What is the average property management fee in Phoenix?